Witness: R. Kelly controlled girlfriends during CBS segment

-NEW YORK (AP) — A controlling R. Kelly barred his live-in girlfriends from watching a documentary series that portrayed him as a sexual predator and kept watch over them during an interview with Gayle King, one of the women testified Tuesday at the R&B singer's sex-trafficking trial.
+NEW YORK — A controlling R. Kelly barred his live-in girlfriends from watching a documentary series that portrayed him as a sexual predator and kept watch over them during an interview with Gayle King, one of the women testified Tuesday at the R&B singer’s sex trafficking trial.

-If "Surviving R. Kelly" came on TV, "we were to immediately change the channel," said the witness, who's testifying as a "Jane Doe" in federal court in Brooklyn.
+If “Surviving R. Kelly” came on TV, “we were to immediately change the channel,” said the witness, who is testifying as a “Jane Doe” in federal court in Brooklyn.

 “He was letting us know he was in the room with us,” she said of the cough.